ember-learn/guides-source/guides/v3.15.0/upgrading/current-edition/tracked-properties.md

 - They enforce that all of the trackable properties in your classes are annotated, making them easy to find.
-With computed properties, it was common to have properties be "implicit" in a class definition, like in the example above; the classic class version of `Person` doesn't have `firstName` and `lastName` properties defined, but they are _implied_ by their existence as dependencies in the `fullName` computed property.
+With computed properties, it was common to have properties be "implicit" in a class definition, like in the example above; the classic class version of `Image` doesn't have `width` and `height` properties defined, but they are _implied_ by their existence as dependencies in the `aspectRatio` computed property.
 - They enforce a "public API" of all values that are trackable in your class.
   With computed properties, it was possible to watch _any_ value in a class for changes, and there was nothing you as the class author could do about it.
 With tracked